Ridge Regularized Estimation of VAR Models for Inference: Simulations

 \subsection{Confidence Intervals}

-Does ridge shrinkage have a negative impact on inference?
+I now try and evaluate whether ridge shrinkage has a negative impact on inference.
 There have also been recent contributions directly aimed at studying shrinkage effects. \cite{liLocalProjectionsVs2022} give an extensive treatment of the issue in terms of bias-variance trade-off, showing that, to a large extent, shrinkage is desirable unless bias is a primary and sensitive concern.
 Using the same simulation setups as in the previous section, I investigate coverage and size properties of pointwise CIs constructed using the methods in Table \ref{table:methods}.
+All confidence intervals are constructed with nominal 90\% level coverage.

-In this set of simulations, I swap GLS ridge for the asymptotic shrinkage ridge estimator, $\hat{\bm{\beta}}^{R}_{as}$, see Section \ref{subsec:asymptotic_shrink}, since the latter allows for a partially non-negligible penalization in the limit.
+In this set of simulations, I swap GLS ridge for the asymptotic shrinkage ridge estimator, $\hat{\bm{\beta}}^{R}_{as}$, see Section \ref{section:inference_shrinkage}, since the latter allows for a partially non-negligible penalization in the limit.
 To implement $\hat{\bm{\beta}}^{R}_{as}$, one needs to choose a partition of $\bm{\beta}$ which identifies asymptotically negligible coefficient.
-I simply split $\bm{\beta}$ by lag and penalize all coefficients with lag orders greater than a threshold $\overline{p}>1$.
-In setup A, I choose $\overline{p} = 6$, while I set $\overline{p} = 3$ in setup B. In Bayesian methods, including the cross-validated Minnesota BVAR, I construct high-probability intervals by drawing from the posterior.
-To make a reasonable comparison between frequentist CIs an Bayesian posterior densities one must be careful, because they are not directly comparable.
-The discussion below is intended to highlight differences in \textit{structure} between ridge approaches.
-All confidence intervals are constructed with nominal 90\% level coverage.
+To do this, I split $\bm{\beta}$ by lag and penalize all coefficients with lag orders greater than a given threshold $\overline{p}$, such that $1 < \overline{p} < p$.
+In setup A, I choose $\overline{p} = 6$, while in setup B I set $\overline{p} = 3$.
+In Bayesian methods, including the cross-validated Minnesota BVAR, I construct high-probability intervals by drawing from the posterior.
+Comparison between frequentist CIs and Bayesian posterior densities is not generally valid, because they are not analogous concepts.
+Therefore, the discussion below is intended to highlight differences in \textit{structure} between ridge approaches.

 \paragraph{Setup A.}